-238 Id. at subd.
+182 Id. at subd.
 2(b).

-239 Id. at subd.
+183 Id. at subd.
 4.

-240 Lietz v.
+184 Lietz v.
 Northern States Power Co., 718 N.W.2d 865, 870 (Minn.
 2006).

+because accepting MERC's proposed interpretation would lead to an absurd and unreasonable result that the Legislature did not intend.
-1. The NGEP Statute Is Ambiguous Because It Must Be Read In Concert With The Technical Definitions Of "Unserved" And "Inadequately Served" Areas.

-According to the Minnesota Supreme Court, "[I]f a statute is susceptible to more than one reasonable interpretation, then the statute is ambiguous and we may consider the canons of statutory construction to ascertain its meaning."241 The NGEP Rider Statute is susceptible of more than one reasonable interpretation because "unserved" and "inadequately served" areas are technical words that must be considered in the context of their special meanings in the industry.
+- 1. The NGEP Statute Is Ambiguous Because It Must Be Read In Concert With The Technical Definitions Of "Unserved" And "Inadequately Served" Areas. - 225.
+According to the Minnesota Supreme Court, "[I]f a statute is susceptible to more than one reasonable interpretation, then the statute is ambiguous and we may consider the canons of statutory construction to ascertain its meaning."
+The NGEP Rider Statute is susceptible of more than one reasonable interpretation because "unserved" and "inadequately served" areas are technical words that must be considered in the context of their special meanings in the industry. - 226.
 MERC correctly notes that the NGEP Rider Statute includes a definition of "unserved or adequately served area."
-But that is not the end of the investigation, because according to Minnesota law, "when "technical words and phrases and such others as have acquired a special meaning . . . [they] are constructed according to such special meaning."242 And "unserved or inadequately served area" is exactly that-a technical term of art that has a specific meaning within the realm of natural gas extension policy.
-The technical meaning of "unserved or inadequately served area" envisions a far narrower conception of eligible projects that does not include already-served communities like Rochester.
+But that is not the end of the investigation, because according to Minnesota law, "when "technical words and phrases and such others as have acquired a special meaning . . . [they] are constructed according to such special meaning."
+And "unserved or inadequately served area" is exactly that-a technical term of art that has a specific meaning within the realm of natural gas extension policy. - 227.
+The technical meaning of "unserved or inadequately served area" envisions a far narrower conception of eligible projects that does not include already-served communities like Rochester. - 228.
 "Unserved areas" have a specific meaning in the natural gas extension context.
-According to a publication from the National Regulatory Research Institute ("NRRI") titled Line Extensions for Natural Gas: Regulatory Considerations, "unserved areas" mean "areas remote from the nearest utility's gas system."243 This definition is supported by MERC's New Area Surcharge tariff, which limits the New Area Surcharge rider to "geographical areas that have not
+According to a publication from the National Regulatory Research Institute ("NRRI") titled Line Extensions for Natural Gas: Regulatory Considerations, "unserved areas" mean "areas remote from the nearest utility's gas system."
+This definition is supported by MERC's New Area Surcharge tariff, which limits the New Area Surcharge rider to "geographical areas that have not previously been served by the Company."
+188 - 229.
+There is also an industry definition for "inadequately served" or "underserved" areas.
+According to NRRI, "inadequately served" or "underserved" areas are areas that "may have main [gas] lines nearby but [also have] many households and businesses that consume other forms of energy."189

+189 NRRI Report, at 3.

-241 State v.
+185 State v.
 Rick, 835 N.W.2d 478, 482 (Minn.
 2013).

-242 Minn.
+Minn.
 Stat. § 645.08 (2015); see, e.g., Minn. v.
 RSJ, Inc., 552 N.W.2d 695, 701 (Minn.
 1996) (noting that in reviewing legislative intent, a court will "construe technical words according to their technical meaning and other words according to their common and approve usage").

-243 Ken Costello, Nat'l Regulatory Research Inst., Line Extensions for Natural Gas: Regulatory Considerations 3 (Feb.
+187 Ken Costello, Nat'l Regulatory Research Inst., Line Extensions for Natural Gas: Regulatory Considerations 3 (Feb.
 2013) [hereinafter "NRRI Report"].